nimadindar/nimadindar/README.md

 # 💫 About Me:
 🎓 Master of Data Science AI student at Saarland University<br>🤖 AI and data science enthusiast<br>🔬 I'm interested in working on trustworthy AI and time series analysis

+I am currently working on Sky Network telegram bot which explored a basis for getting up-to-date financial data.
+I expect to add the application of Large Language models and AI analysis to this bot.

 ## 🌐 Socials: